Violet-sword/Exchange-Variable/README.md

 Visiting the URL to the Worker will display the stored content in plain text on the browser page (eg. visiting https://your-name.workers.dev on the browser).

 To change the content, we can add a special variable command to the URL.
 Say if we want to change the content to be the text "NewContent", we can visit "https://your-name.workers.dev/?stored-text=NewContent".
 First add "/?" to the end of the base URL, and "stored-text" is the variable name here.
-The variable name can be customized by changing 'stored-text' on line 32 of worker.js (the one wraped in single quotation marks: url.searchParams.get('stored-text');)
+For your security reasons, the variable name can be customized by changing 'stored-text' on line 32 of worker.js (the one wraped in single quotation marks: url.searchParams.get('stored-text');)

 ## How to use on command line